Email mistake search race

 The mistakes in texts B, C, D, E and F could have been made for cultural reasons.

-PDF version for easy printing:EmailErrorsRace
+PDF for easy saving and printing:EmailErrorsRace